hilleer/vscode-tcmerge/README.md

 They are automatically set loading the extension for the first time, but can be updated manually or automatically using the command [tcmerge: Update git info](https://github.com/hilleer/vscode-tcmerge#user-content-tcmerge-update-git-info).

-These settings a required for certain commands.
+These settings a required for certain commands to work.

 ## Commands